cits5501/cits5501.github.io/docs/index.md

   If there is room available for you, you are welcome to attend other lab sessions as well.

+Currently, there are labs on Tuesdays, Wednesdays and Thursdays, all in the CSSE building.
+You can get full details of times and venues by visiting UWA's **2021 Timetable site**{: class="hi-pri" :} at **<https://timetable.applications.uwa.edu.au/>** -- enter "CITS5501" in the box labelled "Unit search", and then click "Show timetable".

 **The lectures are recorded**{: class="hi-pri" :}, and will be available via the LMS.